websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/continuous-integration.md

 In the past, we used to give customers an entire `Jenkinsfile` for them to customize.
 The problem with this approach is that bug fixes, security fixes, and improvements had to be manually applied, line by line.

-Starting with version `liferaycloud/jenkins:2.222.1-3.2.0`, we are introducing the concept of Default Jenkinsfile.
-We encapsulated all the logic that was previously stored on the Jenkinsfile and moved it to a Jenkins plugin.
+Starting with CI service version `liferaycloud/jenkins:2.222.1-3.2.0`, we are introducing the concept of a default Jenkinsfile.
+The default Jenkinsfile is always available for use for projects using version 4.x.x services.
+This encapsulates all the logic that was previously stored on the Jenkinsfile and moves it to a Jenkins plugin.

 This means that all bug fixes, security fixes, and improvements can be applied by us, without any requiring any user action.

-Apart from that, we're providing a powerful set of extension points for you to customize every step of the pipeline.
+Apart from that, a powerful set of extension points are now provided for you to customize every step of the pipeline.

 ### Enable the Default Jenkinsfile

+If your project is already updated to version 4.x.x, then these steps are already complete.
+Otherwise, enable the default Jenkinsfile by performing the following steps:

-1. Update to version `liferaycloud/jenkins:2.222.1-3.2.0`
+1. Update your CI service to version `liferaycloud/jenkins:2.222.1-3.2.0`

 1. Delete the `Jenkinsfile` located on the root folder

 1. Add the following environment variable: `LCP_CI_USE_DEFAULT_JENKINSFILE: true`

 1. Deploy Jenkins service

 ## Extending the Default Jenkinsfile

-To extend the Default Jenkinsfile, you can add the following files to the `lcp/ci` folder:
+To extend the Default Jenkinsfile, you can add the following files to the `ci` folder in your project repository:

 - `Jenkinsfile-before-all`
 - `Jenkinsfile-before-cloud-build`